javascript-tutorial/en.javascript.info/1-js/2-first-steps/18-function-basics/article.md

 alert( message ); // Hello
 ```

 In the code above `message` was not declared.
-Most probably, the programmer simply forgot to write `var`.
+Most probably, the programmer simply forgot to write `let`.

 With `"use strict"` there will be an error.
 But without it, the variable will be created automatically.
-And not in the function, but globally, in the whole script.
+It will be global.

 Modern editors and tools for code quality checking like [jshint](http://jshint.com/) allow to see and fix "missed declarations" early while coding.
 [/warn]

-In the future, after we deal with the basics and data structures, in the chapter [](/closures) we will go deeper in the internals of functions and variables.
+Later, after we deal with the basics and data structures, in the chapter [](/closures) we will go deeper in the internals of functions and variables.

 ## Параметры